Valenkob/Pure-data-Arduino-sensors/README.md

 the sound produced by the trumpet by another signal.
 Ring modulation has been widely used in science fiction films since the 1950s, mainly to make robotic voices ( but not only).

+//////

+The object created to support the electronics plugs directly onto the trumpet, in fact it was designed to hook under the pistons of the trumpet.
+This allows the player to better manipulate the potentiometers with his right hand and continue to play a note directly to hear the frequency change live.